jonathanbcsouza/P4-MusicApp/README.md

 **More information**

-The class [AllSongs.java](https://github.com/jonathanbcsouza/mymusicapp/blob/master/app/src/main/java/com/udacity/music/AllSongs.java) has comments for all syntax.
+The class [AllSongs.java](https://github.com/jonathanbcsouza/mymusicapp/blob/master/app/src/main/java/com/udacity/music/AllSongs.java) has comments to help students, because it applies to all other classes.